mon11sh/hand-gesture-mouse/README.md

 # hand-gesture-mouse
-Uni related AI-mini project (using python) that extensively uses libraries like opencv,mediapipe,pyautogui. more info in the readme file
+Uni-related AI-mini project (using Python) that extensively uses libraries like opencv,mediapipe,pyautogui.

+It works by the concept